Senne Lynen

-Senne Maaike Lynen (born 19 February 1999) is a Belgian professional footballer who plays as a defensive midfielder for German club Werder Bremen.
+Senne Maaike Lynen (born 19 February 1999) is a Belgian professional footballer who plays as a defensive midfielder for club Werder Bremen.

 Club career

 Lynen spent his early career with Borsbeek Sport, Royal Antwerp, Westerlo, Lierse and Club Brugge.

 Having spent the second half of the 2017–18 season at Eerste Divisie club Telstar on loan from Club Brugge, Lynen made a permanent move to Telstar in 2018, signing a two-year contract.

-On 8 August 2023, Lynen signed with Bundesliga club Werder Bremen from Belgian Pro League side Union SG.
+On 8 August 2023, Lynen signed for Bundesliga club Werder Bremen from Pro League side Union SG.
 The transfer fee paid to Union SG was reported as €2 million.

 International career

 Lynen was a Belgian youth international.